Raggaer/castro/en-US/config/paygol.md

 # Service

-Its the PayGol servide identifier number.
+Its the PayGol service identifier number.

 # Secret